What is a Master in Management?

 The cost of a Master in Management varies depending on where you choose to study.

-For lower-to-middle-ranked European MiM programs, you can expect to pay less than US$20k.
-Tuition is especially affordable if you’re an EU student staying within the EU; often a fraction of the price that international students pay.
+For lower-to-middle-ranked European MiM programs, you can expect to pay up to US$20k.
+Tuition is especially affordable if you’re an EU student staying within the EU; it’s often a fraction of the price that international students pay.

 Tuition fees are more expensive for top-ranked Master in Management programs.
 At schools like EDHEC and ESSEC, international students pay over US$50k for two-to-three year programs.

 MiM programs in the United States are more expensive.
-The 10-month MiM program at Duke University’s Fuqua School of Business costs just under US$58k.
+For instance, the 10-month MiM program at Duke University’s Fuqua School of Business costs just under US$67k.

 Master in Management jobs